God of War (2005 video game): Reception

 Sell stated that the graphics are "quite possibly the best on the PS2" and rival games on the Xbox.
 He said the character models are "excellent" and each level has its own distinctive feel.
 Eric Blattberg of PlayStation Universe praised the graphics for being seamless, realistic, and capable of being able to run at 480p on a widescreen television.
 He said the textures are "great", and the environments are "stunning and unbelievably detailed."
 Mikel Reparaz of GamesRadar noted the amount of detail, elaborating that as a consequence of the aging hardware of the PS2, "the graphics occasionally stutter or even slow down."
 He still gave the game a perfect score, concluding, "these problems are minor nits next to God of War's creative design, riveting plot and sheer balls-out fun.
 One of the best action titles on the PS2, God of War stands out as an ultraviolent masterpiece."

 Sell said God of War has very few flaws and that the only one worth mentioning is the camera system: he said that although the cameras do a great job of following Kratos, "there are a fair few annoying moments when you're attacked by something off-screen, or you fail to make a jump because you couldn't really see the jump properly".
 Other minor complaints from Sell include its lack of replayability, the amount of time it takes to upgrade items, and the final fight with Ares, which he said is "a little disappointing".
 Reed wrote that in a few notable occasions, he found some of the platforming balancing acts "a little bothersome".
 He said players may be overwhelmed by the number of enemies, but they will eventually get their "brain and reactions in gear and move onto the next gripping section and feel hugely satisfied".

+Sales

+By the end of July, God of War was the sixth-best-selling game of 2005 up to that point.
+On March 1, 2006, it became available in the PlayStation 2 lineup of Greatest Hits.